Virtual reality on your smartphone

 Almost anyone has a smartphone, which makes virtual reality more accessible than ever.
 Smartphone usage is also expected to continue to grow (Gartner 2012):

 You can take your phone and portable VR headset with you, wherever you go.
 This allows you to show and experience virtual reality anywhere.
 Often you can download the virtual experience beforehand so you don’t even need internet at the location.
-Once you’re on site, you just launch the application on your smartphone and you’re ready to go.
+Once you’re on site, you just launch the application and you’re ready to go.

 Since anyone who owns a smartphone can access virtual reality, you can also share virtual reality experiences and applications by email, text or in any other way.
 This is especially beneficial if you want to share your company’s custom-made experience with remote customers.